Amcache ProgramId explained: the 44-character application identity

 For the full lateral-movement playbook, see Lateral movement and Amcache ProgramId pivoting.

-When ProgramId is most useful#
+When ProgramId is the right pivot#

 Same family, multiple builds#